The PR BlogMedia & PsychologyPersuasion & InfluencePavlov's Inbox: The Psychological Way to Tame Your Email

 I favour another approach:

-• I prefer to manage senders, not emails.
+• Manage senders, not emails.

 I call it Pavlov’s Inbox.